- Red light camera protection

 Threat Display mode tracks up to nine separate radar signals simultaneously, displaying the band and relative signal strength of each.
 While doing so it warns audibly of the menace, saying "Multiple signals detected" and inviting the driver to take action while there's still time.

-The Pro 500 displayed better range at our Hill/Curve test site than competing models and performed almost identically to its twin, the Escort Passport 9500ix.
+The Pro 500 displayed better range at our Hill/Curve test site than Cobra and Whistler models.
+But its K-band range in particular paled in comparison to that of its Escort iX successor.